 In this document, we begin with a simple example demonstrating the basic usage of the triggered audio recorder.

 - Since SpecLab V2.71, it is also possible to listen to audio captured in the spectrum display buffer, using the inverse FFT, as an alternative to recording the audio in the time domain.

 Let's assume you want to record the call of bats in a certain frequency range.
-Five seconds of data shall be recorded before the event actually happened (let's call this the pre-trigger area).
+A few seconds of data shall be recorded before the event actually happened (let's call this the pre-trigger area).
 While the bats are loud enough, the recording shall continue.
-Then, if no sound exceeded the programmed threshold for ten seconds, the recording shall stop to avoid filling the harddisk with unimportant data (let's call those ten seconds the post-trigger area).
+Then, if no sound exceeded the programmed threshold for another couple of seconds, the recording shall stop to avoid filling the harddisk with unimportant data (let's call those ten seconds the post-trigger area).

 First configure the triggered recoder: Select Options..Wave File Settings in SpecLab's main menu, with the panel Triggered Audio Recorder (we'll configure the universal trigger later):

-- Enabled : Select this checkmark to enable the triggered recorder (without this option, it won't fill the pretrigger buffer to reduce CPU usage )
+- Enabled : Select this option to enable the triggered recorder (without this option, it won't fill the pretrigger buffer to reduce CPU usage )

 Use universal trigger : With this option,

 the trigger signal for the audio recorder is fed from the universal trigger

 function.
 Click on the blue link (in the control panel) to open the circuit